Anguy141/CMSC420spring2021/Project1/README.md

-# CMSC 420: Spring 2021
+# Programming Assignment 1: Extended AA Trees

 **For this project, I implemeted Part1-Skeleton/cmsc420_s21/AAXTree.java**

-# Programming Assignment 1: Extended AA Trees

 Overview: In this assignment you will implement an extended variant of the AA Tree.
 Recall that an extended binary tree there are two different node types, internal nodes and external nodes.